Oneflow-Inc/oneflow/docs/source/fx.rst

 On the other hand, so-called *static control flow* is supported.
 Static control flow is loops or ``if`` statements whose value cannot change across invocations.
-Typically, in PyTorch programs, this control flow arises for code making decisions about a model’s architecture based on hyper-parameters.
+Typically, in OneFlow programs, this control flow arises for code making decisions about a model’s architecture based on hyper-parameters.
 As a concrete example: